Grace Alele-Williams: Career

-Alele-Williams was appointed vice-chancellor of the University of Benin in 1985, becoming the first female vice-chancellor of a Nigerian university, and she believes her appointment, which ended in 1992, was "a test case to demonstrate a woman's executive capability".
+Alele-Williams was appointed vice-chancellor of the University of Benin in 1985, becoming the first female vice-chancellor of a Nigerian university and she believes her appointment, which ended in 1992, was "a test case to demonstrate a woman's executive capability".

-Alele-Williams was a force for reform in the dark age for Nigeria's higher education in the 1980s.
+Alele-Williams was a force for reform in the Dark Age for Nigeria's higher education in the 1980s.
 Then, the activities of secret cults, confraternities and societies had spread within the Nigerian universities, especially in University of Benin.
-A task which many men had failed, she was able to make notable contributions.
+She was able to make notable contributions.

 After serving as the vice-chancellor of the University of Benin, she joined the board of directors of Chevron-Texaco Nigeria.
 She was also on the board of HIP asset management company limited, an asset management company in Lagos, Nigeria.

 Alele-Williams was a member of governing council, UNESCO Institute of Education.
 She was also a consultant to the UNESCO and Institute of International Education Planning.
 For a decade (1963–73), she was a member of the African Mathematics Programme, located in Newton, Massachusetts, United States.
 She was vice-president of the World Organisation for Early Childhood Education and later president of the Nigeria chapter, and the first president of the African Mathematical Union Commission on Women in Mathematics.

 She also served ten years (1993–2004) as regional vice-president for Africa of the Third World Organization for Women in Science.